 A majority of LFAS adviser representatives are also associated with Level Four Financial Services, LLC ("LFF").
 In their capacity as registered representatives of LFF, certain Dually Registered Persons may earn commissions for the sale of securities or investment products that they recommend for brokerage clients.
 Clients should be aware that LFAS or your advisor's receipt of commissions, fees, payments and other compensation represents a conflict of interest as LFAS and your advisor have an incentive to make available or to recommend those products, programs or services and make investment decisions regarding investments, that provide additional compensation to LFAS or your advisor over other investments that do not provide additional compensation to LFAS or your advisor.
 As a matter of policy, your advisor does not earn commissions on the sale of securities or investment products recommended or purchased in advisory accounts through LFAS.
-Clients have the option of purchasing many of the securities and investment products away from LFAS, you will not receive the benefit of the advice and other services we provide.
+Clients have the option of purchasing many of the securities and investment products we make available to you through another broker-dealer or investment adviser.
+However, when purchasing these securities and investment products away from LFAS, you will not receive the benefit of the advice and other services we provide.